ro31337/libretaxi/doc/GETTING-STARTED.md

 * Click on "Generate private key".
 Download file as `libretaxi-development-credentials.json` and put it to project directory.

 Keep in mind that credentials file is git-ignored.
 We do not recommend to add it to your git repository.

+* Now, you will need to update your 'settings.js' with your Firebase Connection String (STATEFUL_CONNSTR).
+Cick on the cog icon, select "Project settings," and copy your project ID and paste it as a Firebase URL. (i.e.'https://YOUR_PROJECT_NAME.firebaseio.com'

 ## Step 3.
 Indexes (recommended)